ALZHEIMER'S ASSOCIATION NEBRASKA CHAPTER

 Programs & Services Offered

-- 24/7 Helpline (800-272-3900) offering reliable information, referral and care consultations for individuals living with Alzheimer's or other dementias and their networks of support.
+24/7 Helpline (800-272-3900) offers reliable information, referral and care consultations for individuals living with Alzheimer's or other dementias and their networks of support.

-- Free educational workshops provide insights into how to make lifestyle choices that may help keep your brain and body healthy as you age, effective communication strategies to employ with your loved one with the disease, understand and manage disease related behaviors and more.
+Free educational workshops provide insights into how to make lifestyle choices that may help keep your brain and body healthy as you age, how to employ effective communication strategies with your loved one with the disease, and how to manage disease-related behaviors.

-- Dementia Care Conference, which provides the latest in care, research and advocacy.
+Dementia Care Conference provides the latest in care, research and advocacy.

-- Care Consultations: Walk-in and scheduled care consultations are provided to help families navigate through the process of having a loved one with a dementia-related diagnosis by helping them assess their needs, identify resources and have a compassionate interaction to relieve their distress.
+Walk-in and scheduled care consultations help families navigate through a dementia-related diagnosis by helping them assess their needs, identify resources and have a compassionate interaction to relieve their distress.

-- Caregiver support groups to connect caregivers to their peers and community experts.
+Caregiver support groups connect caregivers to their peers and community experts.

-- Alzheimer’s Association TrialMatch® online clinical trial locator service lets individuals create an online profile to be directed to clinical trials in their area.
+Alzheimer’s Association TrialMatch® is an online clinical trial locator service that lets individuals create an online profile to be directed to clinical trials in their area.

 Did you Know?